Your Guide to study Medicine in Italy

 In 2023, Italian universities offered 879 EU seats and 425 non-EU seats for English-taught medicine.
 By 2025, that grew to 952 and 530.
-Seats are increasing year on year.
-The Italian government is actively expanding these programs — this isn't a pilot.
-It's policy.
+Seats are increasing every year, reflecting a deliberate policy to produce more globally trained doctors.

 The requirements are simpler than you'd expect.